Setting Business Boundaries: Risk Appetite Frameworks

 Key Performance Indicators (KPIs)

-Keep tabs on KPIs associated with risk, e.g., market volatility and credit risk exposure, for example, and regularly review risk appetite statements and adjust according to these KPIs to keep pace with the organisation’s strategic goals.
-KPIs help identify potentially irrecoverable amounts for firms to avoid being constantly on the defensive against escalating losses.
+Keep tabs on KPIs associated with risk, such as market volatility and credit risk exposure.
+Regularly review risk appetite statements and adjust according to these KPIs to keep pace with the organisation’s strategic goals.
+KPIs help identify potentially irrecoverable amounts so that firms can avoid constantly being on the defensive against escalating losses.

 Scenario Testing